Cypriot cuisine: Food preparation

 Bulgur is the traditional carbohydrate other than bread.
 It is often steamed with tomato and onion; a few strands of vermicelli pasta are often added to provide a texture, fragrance, colour and flavour contrast.
 Along with bulgur, natural yogurt is a staple.
-Wheat and yogurt come together in the traditional peasant meal of tarhana/trahanas, a way of preserving milk in which the cracked wheat is steamed, mixed with sour milk, dried, and stored.
-Small amounts reheated in water or broth provide a nourishing and tasty meal, especially with added cubes of aged halloumi.
+Wheat and yogurt come together in the traditional peasant meal of tarhana (or trahanas), a way of preserving milk in which the cracked wheat is steamed, mixed with sour milk, dried, and stored.
+Small amounts are eaten reheated in water or broth, sometimes with the addition of cubed aged halloumi.
 Bulgur is also used to make koupes or içli/bulgur köfte, the Cypriot form of kibbeh, where the bulgur is mixed with flour and water to form a dough, which is formed into a cigar shape.
 A hollow is made through the cigar and a mixture of minced meat, onions, parsley and cinnamon is packed.
-After sealing the meat mixture inside the cigar they are deep-fried before serving with lemon juice.
+After the meat mixture is sealed inside the cigars, they are deep-fried before being served with lemon juice.

 For Greek Cypriots, there are many fasting days defined by the Orthodox Church, and though not everyone adheres, many do.
 On these days, effectively all animal products must not be consumed.
 Pulses are eaten instead, sometimes cooked in tomato sauce, but more usually simply prepared and dressed with olive oil and lemon.
 On some days, even olive oil is not allowed.
 These meals often consist of raw onion, raw garlic, and dried red chili which is eaten along with these austere dishes to add a variety of taste, though this practice is dying out.

 Dishes

 Seafood

-Popular seafood dishes include calamari, octopus, cuttlefish, red mullet, sea bass, and gilt-head bream.
-Octopus, due to its peculiar taste and texture, is made into a stiffado, a stew with red wine, carrots, tomatoes, and onions.
-Calamari is either cut into rings and fried in batter or is stuffed whole with rice, cumin, cloves, sometimes adding mint to the stuffing, and then baked or grilled.
+Common seafood dishes include calamari, octopus, cuttlefish, red mullet, sea bass, and gilt-head bream.
+Octopus is made into a stiffado, a stew with red wine, carrots, tomatoes, and onions.
+Calamari is either cut into rings and fried in batter or is stuffed whole with rice, cumin, and cloves, with mint sometimes added to the stuffing, and then baked or grilled.
 Cuttlefish may be cooked like calamari or like octopus in red wine with onions.
-It is sometimes prepared with spinach, but without adding garden peas, which are a popular accompaniment for cuttlefish in Turkey (specially in west and south coast), some parts of Greece, and Italy.
+It is sometimes prepared with spinach, but without adding garden peas, which are a common accompaniment for cuttlefish in Turkey (especially on the west and south coasts), some parts of Greece, and Italy.
 Calamari, octopus, and cuttlefish commonly feature in meze, a spread of small dishes served as an extensive set of entrées.

-The most traditional fish is salt cod, which up until very recently was baked in the outdoor beehive ovens with potatoes and tomatoes in season.
-Gilt-head bream is popular because it is relatively inexpensive and like sea bass extensively farmed.
+The most traditional fish is salt cod, which up until very recently was baked in outdoor beehive ovens with potatoes and tomatoes in season.
+Gilt-head bream is commonly served because it is relatively inexpensive and, like sea bass, extensively farmed.
 Until recently, salted herrings bought whole out of wooden barrels were a staple food.
-They are still enjoyed, but not as much now, as fresh fish and meat are regular alternatives.
+They are still eaten, but not as much now, as fresh fish and meat are regular alternatives.

-Many fish restaurants also include in the fish meze a variety of different foods which include fish, such as fish souffle and fish croquettes.
+Many fish restaurants also include in the fish meze a variety of foods which include fish, such as fish soufflé and fish croquettes.